-How to Sew an Easy Swimsuit Coverup- a beginner sewing project for a summer essential!
+How to Sew an Easy Swimsuit Coverup- No Pattern Necessary!
+A beginner sewing project for a summer essential!

 I'm at the beach multiple times each week, so I spend a lot of time in swimwear and cover-ups!
 My favorite cover-ups are loose, lightweight, and comfortable.
 I rarely buy them because they're a breeze to make! today I'm going to show you how to sew one without a pattern.